Skip to main content

 Boomi Key Management Service

-Boomi Hosted Vault vs. Bring Your Own Vault
+Boomi KMSt vs. Bring Your Own Vault

 Comparison

-Boomi hosted vaultBring Your Own Vault
+Boomi KMSBring Your Own Vault (Optional)

 Container TypesSupported by Boomi's full suite of runtime offerings: Basic runtimes, runtime clusters and Clouds.Supported by customer-hosted and runtime clusters.
 Not available for Clouds.

-EncryptionEncryption in transit and encryption at rest are both managed by the Boomi hosted vault and data keys that it generates.Encryption in transit is managed by the Boomi hosted vault.
-Encryption at rest is managed by the customer’s vault and data keys that it generates.
+EncryptionEncryption in transit and encryption at rest are both managed by the Boomi-hosted vault and data keys that it generates.Encryption in transit is managed by the Boomi-hosted vault.
+Encryption at rest is managed by the customer's vault and data keys that it generates.

-Configuring Bringing your own vault
+Configuring Bring your own Vault mode

 On your HashiCorp vault instance